sessionkotlin/sessionkotlin/docs/notas.md

 - A visibilidade dos nomes é verificada durante a validação do protocolo global, validando a projeção para cada participante do protocolo.

+- Tive de alterar a versão do Java para 11 por causa do pacote java-smt.